brok3nwir3/WebLearning/Assignments/wk18/wk18_instructions.md

 ## JavaScript

 ### Question 1 - Escaping Within Strings
+- The following questions will focus on string usage and manipulation.
   - *HTML*
 - Create a new HTML file or copy of one of your website HTML files, and name it `wk18.html`.
 - Inside the HTML file, create one new paragraph element within the body.